Dodecahedrane/DevOpsNotes/Python/APIs/API.md

 The headers define meta data
-For Get requests to defines the parameters for the request It also contains data such as cookies.
-[List of Request Headers](https://flaviocopes.com/http-request-headers/)
+For Get requests to defines the parameters for the request It also contains data such as cookies and auth tokens/logins [List of Request Headers](https://flaviocopes.com/http-request-headers/)

-Body is the data being sent.
+Body is the data being sent, in a Post, Put, Patch request.

 ## 5. HTTP Response Structure